-For the purpose of complying with provision 1.4.3 of the Dutch corporate governance code related to internal risk management and control systems, the Management Board states with reference to the substantiation provided in this Report of the Management Board, that, to the best of its knowledge:,
+For the purpose of complying with provision 1.4.3 of the Dutch corporate governance code related to internal risk management and control systems, the Management Board states with reference to the substantiation provided in this Report of the Management Board, that, to the best of its knowledge:

-- (i) the report provides sufficient insights into any failings in the effectiveness of the internal risk management and control systems; - (ii) the afore mentioned systems provide reasonable assurance that the financial reporting does not contain any material inaccuracies; - (iii) based on the current state of affairs, it is justified that the financial reporting is prepared on a going concern basis; and - (iv) the report states those material risks and uncertainties that are relevant to the expectation of the Company's continuity for the period of twelve months after the preparation of the report.
+- (i) the report provides sufficient insights into any failings in the effectiveness of the internal risk management and control systems; - (ii) the afore mentioned systems provide reasonable assurance that the financial reporting does not contain any material inaccuracies; - (iii) based on the current state of affairs, it is justified that the financial reporting is not prepared on a going concern basis.
+Further information about basis of preparation is provided in the note 2.b financial statements; and - (iv) the report states those material risks and uncertainties that are relevant to the expectation of the Company's continuity for the period of twelve months after the preparation of the report.

-Jubii Europe N.V.'s internal processes are structured to ensure that the design and operation of the Group's internal risk management and control systems are both appropriate and effective.
+Jubii Europe N.V.'s internal processes are structured to ensure that the design and operation of the Company's internal risk management and control systems are both appropriate and effective.
 Due to the scaled down activities of the company, the internal audit function and compliance function have been discontinued as these were no longer considered vital for the identification and management of risks.